openvinotoolkit/openvino/samples/python/hello_classification/README.md

 At startup, the sample application reads command-line parameters, prepares input data, loads a specified model and image to the OpenVINO™ Runtime plugin, performs synchronous inference, and processes output data, logging each step in a standard output stream.

-You can see the explicit description of each sample step at the [Integration Steps](../../../docs/OV_Runtime_UG/integrate_with_your_application.md) section of "Integrate OpenVINO™ Runtime with Your Application" guide.
+For more information, refer to the explicit description of [Integration Steps](../../../docs/OV_Runtime_UG/integrate_with_your_application.md).

 ## Running

+Before running the sample, specify the model and the image:

+- you may use [public](@ref omz_models_group_public) or [Intel's](@ref omz_models_group_intel) pre-trained models from Open Model Zoo.
+The models can be downloaded by using the [Model Downloader](@ref omz_tools_downloader).
+- you may use images from the media files collection, available online in [test-data](https://storage.openvinotoolkit.org/data/test_data) storage.

+To run the sample, use the following script:

 ```
 python hello_classification.py <path_to_model> <path_to_image> <device_name>
 ```

-To run the sample, you need to specify a model and image:
-- you may use [public](@ref omz_models_group_public) or [Intel's](@ref omz_models_group_intel) pre-trained models from the Open Model Zoo.
-The models can be downloaded using the [Model Downloader](@ref omz_tools_downloader).
-- you may use images from the media files collection available at https://storage.openvinotoolkit.org/data/test_data.

 > **NOTES**:
->
-> - By default, OpenVINO™ Toolkit Samples and demos expect input with BGR channels order.
-If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the sample or demo application, or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
+> - By default, OpenVINO Toolkit samples and demos expect input with `BGR` order of channels.
+If you trained your model to work with `RGB` order, you need to manually rearrange the default order of channels in the sample or demo application, or reconvert your model, using the Model Optimizer tool with `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of the [Embedding Preprocessing Computation](../../../docs/MO_DG/prepare_model/convert_model/Converting_Model.md).
 >
-> - Before running the sample with a trained model, make sure the model is converted to the intermediate representation (IR) format (\*.xml + \*.bin) using the [Model Optimizer tool](../../../docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md).
+> - Before running the sample with a trained model, make sure that the model is converted to OpenVINO Intermediate Representation format (\*.xml + \*.bin) by using [Model Optimizer tool](../../../docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md).
 >
 > - The sample accepts models in ONNX format (.onnx) that do not require preprocessing.